SrashtikaGautam/Python-Projects/Glamour Salon/README.md

 - Change social media links
 - Adjust color theme

-## Contributing

-This project is designed for educational purposes.
-Feel free to fork and modify for your own use.

-## License

 This project is open source and available under the MIT License.